HANDS-ON, PRACTICAL DEVELOPMENT OF HIGH CALIBRE FEMALE EXECUTIVES AT A FRACTION OF THE COST OF OTHER LEADERSHIP AND MANAGEMENT PROGRAMMES.

 The Future Boards Scheme gives talented, senior women board-level development opportunities on the boards, or subsidiary boards, of other businesses.

-It represents a practical step to support the Hampton-Alexander Review’s focus on increasing the representation of women below board-level in the senior layers of FTSE 350 companies by giving them direct, first-hand experience of boards, as well as increasing the pool of talent of non-executive directors.
+It represents a practical step to support to increasing the representation of women below board-level in the senior layers of listed companies by giving them direct, first-hand experience of boards, as well as increasing the pool of talent of non-executive directors.

 The concept has been proven through a number of successful trials run by UK Government Investments, Board Apprentice and the Institute of Directors in New Zealand.
-All three schemes have been very well received by participants and the public and private sector boards who have hosted them.
+All three schemes were very well received by participants and the public and private sector boards who have hosted them.

-Now UK Government Investments and Board Apprentice are working together with the 30% Club to make the scheme more widely available across the public, private and third sectors.
+Board Apprentice is now working together with the 30% Club to make the scheme more widely available across the public, private and third sectors.

 Diversity is a business driver and by embracing differences we can then realise the maximum customer and shareholder benefits.
 As a result, there is a significant business need to improve the diversity of perspective, outlook, experience and thought that high-calibre, well-qualified, diversified talent can bring.